0.0

 00.0 ℃

-Today's UV index in Tucson, United States will be up to 7, indicating a high level of sun exposure for the average person.
+Today's UV index in Tucson, United States will be up to 4.6, indicating a moderate level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Tucson, Arizona is often high due to its desert climate and location near the equator.
 It can reach extreme levels during peak sunlight hours, making sun protection essential for outdoor activities.